cumbof/OpenGDC/README.md

 This script exploit an external TXT file `opengdc-history.txt` which take trace of the last day on which the execution of the software has been performed.
 We recommend to initialise the `opengdc-history.txt` file with just a single line containing a date as far as possible from the start up of the GDC program to initially build the repo with all the public available data.

-### Notes for contributors
-Everyone is welcome to contribute to the software development.
-Simply reply to the issue [#46](https://github.com/fabio-cumbo/OpenGDC/issues/46) and you will receive an invitation email.

 ### Links
 - Software web-page: [http://geco.deib.polimi.it/opengdc/](http://geco.deib.polimi.it/opengdc/)
 - Public data repository: [fttp://geco.deib.polimi.it/opengdc/](fttp://geco.deib.polimi.it/opengdc/)